Heading to the U.K this year, or just dreaming?? Well here are some reasons why you need to go to the Highlands of Scotland!

 One of the first lochs before you enter the highlands proper, this tranquil lake is an ideal destination to stop and relax.
 Enjoy a coffee, marvel at is vista and take a walk.
 Your on holiday so enjoy it!

 So now you know why you need to go to the Highlands of Scotland!
 What are you waiting for …get booking those flight tickets!
 Need any help?
 Feel free to comment below… Also check out my other Scotland posts about Freedom Camping, Skye, Hogmanay in Edinburgh and the Isle of Muck!
+Or heck out this great guide to the Scottish Highlands in November.
 Have fun!